simonmichael/hledger/hledger/Hledger/Cli/Commands/Files.md

 ## files

-List all files included in the journal.
+List all input files used by the journal(s).
 With a REGEX argument, only file names matching the regular expression (case sensitive) are shown.

 ```flags